alan-maguire/wss/README.md

 - 0x2: large batch access bit clearing for leaf page tables
 - 0x4: clear access bit in non-leaf page tables as well

-For WSS estimation the key point is this: modes 0x2/0x4 will give us less fine-grained WSS estimations since the access bits are handled at a higher level than the individual page.

-So instead of using 'y' (all of the above) we will
+For WSS estimation we observed good accuracy with all modes enabled, and given that the overheads are reduced with modes 0x2/0x4 enabled, using 'y' makes sense here.

 ```
-$ echo 0x1 >/sys/kernel/mm/lru_gen/enabled
+$ echo y >/sys/kernel/mm/lru_gen/enabled
 ```

 Below we observe cgroup stats before and after running `testmem` accessing every